SMNWTeam1982/docs/docs/philosophy/on-command-based-programming.md

 5. Uses factory functions and lambdas to run code (makes for concise code, concise code can be easier to follow)

 ## Cons:
-1. very hard to work with when crunched for time
+1. Hard to work with when crunched for time
-2. Command scheduler often likes to do its own thing
+2. Command scheduler is confusing
-3. a bit convoluted to write TeleOp code
+3. TeleOp code can be convoluted
 4. hard to write code that uses multiple subsystems at the same time
 5. Uses factory functions and lambdas to run code (these are very confusing, even more for new programmers)